 - Showing up uninvited at places or events where the victim is present.

-- Vandalizing or breaking into the victim’s car, home or other property.
+- Vandalizing victim's home, car, or other property.

 - Stealing the victim’s mail or monitoring the victim’s voice mail or email messages.